The Best Graphic Novel Lists for Upper Elementary

 Share This Post:

-It always seems like the graphic novel shelf in my elementary classroom is empty because my students are avid readers of this genre.
-It’s easy to see why students love them… graphic novels are fun, engaging, and often make reading feel “easy”.
+It always seems like the graphic novel shelf in my elementary classroom library is empty because my students are avid readers of this genre.
+It’s easy to see why students love them… graphic novels are fun, engaging, and often make reading feel easier and more approachable.
 Here are my favorite graphic novel lists and a few suggestions for using graphic novels with your students.

 With so many novels and classic texts, why should you choose a graphic novel to read as a class?
 Graphic novels are amazing for upper elementary students for many reasons.

 Graphic novels can also make more advanced texts accessible for younger students.
 For instance, Anne Frank’s Diary was recently adapted into a graphic novel.
-Now the novel is more accessible to students, and helps provide a visual for a topic that is rather complex.
+Now the novel is more accessible to students and provides a visual for a rather complex topic.

 Tips for Using Graphic Novels in the Classroom